hackforla/ballotnav/README.md

 7. Read project details and review our [Project Management Board](https://github.com/hackforla/ballotnav/projects/1)
 8. Weekly team meetings will be Saturdays 5PM - 6PM, Tuesdays 6PM - 8PM, & Thursdays 5:30PM - 7:30PM (all times PDT)

+If you are technical consider reading our [technologies doc](./TECHNOLOGIES.md)

 ### Graphic Design, Videomaking, or Marketing Volunteer?

 Please contact Mya Stark (myastark@gmail.com) for more information